 On March 27, 2009, JPMorgan Chase Bank, N.A., for itself and as Administrative Agent under the Credit Agreement, filed an adversary proceeding (the "JPMorgan Adversary Proceeding") in Bankruptcy Court against Charter Operating and CCO Holdings seeking a declaration that there have been events of default under the Credit Agreement.
 Such a judgment may prevent Charter Operating and CCO Holdings from reinstating the terms and provisions of the Credit Agreement through the bankruptcy proceeding.
 On April 10, 2009, Charter Operating and CCO Holdings filed a motion to dismiss (the "Motion to Dismiss") the JPMorgan Adversary Proceeding and argued that dismissal was proper because the JPMorgan Adversary Proceeding (i) is a core proceeding that is properly heard by the Bankruptcy Court; and (ii) fails to state a claim for default under the Credit Agreement.
-On May 5, 2009, the Bankruptcy Court ruled that the JPMorgan Adversary Proceeding is a core proceeding, and that it will decide whether to dismiss the JPMorgan Adversary Proceeding for failure to state a claim at a later date.
-If the JPMorgan Adversary Proceeding is not dismissed, it will be heard and decided by the Bankruptcy Court as a part of the hearing scheduled on July 20, 2009 to consider the confirmation of the Plan.
+On May 5, 2009, the Bankruptcy Court ruled that the JPMorgan Adversary Proceeding is a core proceeding.
+The JPMorgan Adversary Proceeding is being heard and decided by the Bankruptcy Court as a part of the hearing that began on July 20, 2009 to consider the confirmation of the Plan and which hearing is ongoing.
 Charter denies the allegations made by JPMorgan and intends to vigorously contest this matter.